yuchen-w/DCES-Simulator/README.md

 # Simulator for Decentralised Energy Systems
 Repository for Simulator for Decentralised Energy Systems.
 Forked from the publicly available FYP-repository-test (https://github.com/yuchen-w/FYP-repository-test)
 ## Repository Structure
+###.m2
-.m2: This contains a backup of all the sources I used for this project.
+This contains a backup of all the sources I used for this project.
 If presage servers are down and are using Windows OS, copy this folder into:
 ```
 C:\Users\YourUserName
 ```
+###Decentralised CES
-Decentralised CES: This contains all of the source code for my final year project.
+This contains all of the source code for my final year project.
 Import this into Eclipse or IntelliJ as a Maven project.
 Follow the steps here: https://github.com/yuchen-w/FYP/blob/master/Decentralised%20CES/README.md

 ## Project stuff
 To do: